Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Related Work

-\paragraph{Post-hoc Rationalizations in Chain-of-Thought.} LLMs are not always thoughtful and faithful.
-When models decide the response before start thinking, their post-hoc rationalizations may be influenced by unstated biases \citep{turpin2023language, lyu2023faithful} or contain deceptive shortcuts \citep{li2024deceptive, yee2024faithful}.
-While current mitigation methods focus on verification or process rewards \citep{lightman2024lets, wang2025stepwise,feng2025cosineverifier}, we frame the problem through an anchoring lens: answer visibility anchors generation down as justification rather than derivation.
-We propose a metric hierarchy ($\mathcal{A}_{\text{lex}}$, $\mathcal{A}_{\text{ent}}$, $\mathcal{A}_{\text{attn}}$) to quantify this phenomenon and achieve rationalization mitigation by construction through structural skeleton.
+\paragraph{Post-hoc Rationalizations in Chain-of-Thought.} LLM rationales are not always faithful \citep{lanham2023measuring,paul2024making,tanneru2024hardness}.
+When models decide on a response before starting to reason, their post-hoc rationalizations may be influenced by unstated biases \citep{turpin2023language, lyu2023faithful} or contain deceptive shortcuts \citep{li2024deceptive, yee2024faithful,bentham2024chain}.
+Recent answer-attribution work further shows that LRM answers can arise from competing reasoning and retrieval mechanisms, and that retrieval-dominant behavior can produce post-hoc explanations for memorized answers \citep{wang2026reasoning}.
+While current mitigation methods focus on verification or process rewards \citep{lightman2024lets, wang2025stepwise,feng2025cosineverifier}, we frame the problem through an anchoring lens: answer visibility anchors generation as justification rather than derivation.
+We frame post-hoc rationalization as a source of train-inference mismatch: answer-visible generation produces traces whose distribution diverges from what students encounter at inference time.
+Our anchoring hierarchy quantifies this mismatch from surface tokens to generation-process dependence to total information transmission, and SSR mitigates it by construction through structural skeleton.

-\paragraph{Structural Approaches in Reasoning.} Prior work has established the importance of reasoning structure in LLM chain-of-thought \citep{li2025language, wang2025emergent}.
+\paragraph{Structural Approaches in Reasoning.} Prior work has established the importance of reasoning structure in LLM chain-of-thought \citep{madaan2023makes,li2025language,wang2025emergent,peng2025encode}.
 Structured reasoning has been obtained via non-linear exploration \citep{yao2023tree, besta2024got}, stage decomposition \citep{wang2023plan, zhou2023leasttomost,wen2025lock}, and meta-reasoning \citep{wang2024meta, zhang2025searching}.
+Recent long-CoT studies also show that fully constructed trajectories can underperform emergent teacher traces in standard forward-reasoning settings \citep{yang2025demystifying}.
+This is complementary to our finding rather than contradictory: SSR is not a hand-constructed full trajectory, but a lightweight response-abstracted scaffold for the answer-visible reverse-CoT setting.
 Our SSR leverages structure to redirect generation away from anchoring cues.
-Crucially, we enforce skeletons to remain answer-independent, distinguishing our approach from efficiency-driven methods such as \citet{ning2024skeleton}.
+Crucially, we constrain skeletons to avoid direct answer leakage, distinguishing our approach from efficiency-driven methods such as \citet{ning2024skeleton}.